To create a subcontractor progress claim for the release of retention.

 How do you add a signature to a PDF?
 Depending on your specific business requirements, there are different options you can evaluate to determine the best option for you:

 - Wet Signature.
 You can print out the exported PDF file and add a physical signature.
-Then use a scanner or camera to capture the signed document and add it to your invoice an attachment.
+Then use a scanner or camera to capture the signed document and add it to your progress claim an attachment.

 - Electronic Signature.
-You can add a digital or electronic signature to the invoice.
+You can add a digital or electronic signature to the progress claim.
 There are a variety of third-party software vendors, such as DocuSign© and Adobe® Acrobat™, that provide signature capabilities for PDF files.
-After you sign the document, add it to your invoice as an attachment.
+After you sign the document, add it to your progress claim as an attachment.